atfides/experiments/assets/BrainStorming.md

  * How do you lock the user's fund / How does a user recharge his account

+### How do avoid the problem of users who abfuscate their email: @noreply

+* Make the atFides bot redirect them to the main website to sign up and claim the donation

 ## To a magic Experience: